 “We start with the question, the challenge,” Johnson said.
 “We figured out which tools are best suited to dealing with that challenge, instead of starting with the technology and [trying] to push it into something.”

-At the beginning of the semester, Johnson presented the challenges of the two organizations to her students, who then picked challenges of interest and worked in small groups to create different prototypes, responding to feedback from partnering organizations throughout the process.
+At the beginning of the semester, Johnson presented the challenges of the two organizations to their students, who then picked challenges of interest and worked in small groups to create different prototypes, responding to feedback from partnering organizations throughout the process.

 “Some students are creating websites; some students are creating data visualizations that are projected in windows for the public to see; some students are creating videos that are embedded in physical objects that tell stories about people who have secured affordable housing,” Johnson said.